harrisjose/blog/src/pages/cache-dedupe-api/index.md

 }
 ```

-**_getQueryHash_** is a function that returns a deterministic hash based on the url and params.
-The easiest way to do this is to first sort the params and stringify them.
-Append this to the url and you'e done.
+**_getQueryHash_** is a function that returns a deterministic hash based on the URL and params.
+We sort the params, stringify them and then append that to the URL and now we've got a unique key for a URL.

 ```javascript
 getQueryHash(url, params) {